google/kotlin-fhir/README.md

 to use.

 In practice, however, the resource type is not always known prior to deserialization.
-To resolve this, the KMP FHIR library leverages `kotlinx.serialization`'s polymorphic deserialization support by marking the `resourceType` JSON property as a [JsonClassDiscriminator](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/).
+To resolve this, the library leverages `kotlinx.serialization`'s polymorphic deserialization support by marking the `resourceType` JSON property as a [JsonClassDiscriminator](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-class-discriminator/).
 This allows kotlinx.serialization to dynamically select the correct resource subclass to instantiate based on the JSON content at runtime.